sulabhsaluja/NewNest/README.md

 Made by **Sulabh**

-> Full-stack project with real API & MongoDB integration.
+> A full-stack project built with real-time API & MongoDB integration.

 ---

 ## 📜 License

 This project is licensed under the [MIT License](LICENSE).